Nelson-Dominici/Doorsphp/README.md

 ];
 ```
 <p>
-To make these routes work you need to join them (the array) with the array that will join all the API routes, which is in app\AllRoutes.php.
+To make these endpoints work you need to join them (the array) with the array that will join all the API endpoints, which is in app\AllRoutes.php.
 </p>

 #### 🔎 NOT-FOUND
 <p>
-The NOT-FOUND field is required if the route is not found.
+The NOT-FOUND field is mandatory, it will be used in case the entered route is not found.
 </p>

-#### ❌ HTTP Methods
+#### ⚙ HTTP Methods
 <p>
 Notice that the routes are being separated from HTTP methods.
 </p>